 Urban Indigenous Peoples experience homelessness at a disproportionate rate and make up a significant percentage of the homeless populations in cities.
-According to Patrick (2014) “Some sources have suggested that Indigenous homelessness in major urban areas ranges from 20 to 50 percent of the total homeless population, while others have reported that the range may be much wider – from 11 to 96 percent.”
+According to Patrick (2014) “Some sources have suggested that Indigenous homelessness in major urban areas ranges from 20-50% of the total homeless population, while others have reported that the range may be much wider – from 11 to 96%.”

 In fact, research by Belanger et al (2013) found that 1 in 15 Indigenous People in urban centres are homeless compared to 1 in 128 for the general population.
 This means that Urban Indigenous Peoples are 8 times more likely to experience homelessness.

 Housing conditions on reserves and in Metis and Inuit communities are often sub-standard leading some researchers and Indigenous activists to state that on-reserve housing should also be considered part of homelessness.

 Homelessness amongst Indigenous Peoples can be traced back to historical trauma, oppression, racism and discrimination.
 It can be argued that it should be considered as a consequence of colonization and exploitation resulting from the European conquest of North America.
 Significant abuse and cultural trauma occurred through the use of residential schools to house and educate Indigenous children.
 Furthermore, the 60s Scoop – which took Indigenous children and placed them in white foster homes within the child welfare system – has led to unstable families and homes.
 Many of the personal issues (including familial dysfunction, substance use, addictions, health issues, community violence) faced by Indigenous Peoples and that act as contributors to homelessness can be directly linked to various types of historical trauma.
 Structural issues can include transitions from reserves to urban living, racism, landlord discrimination, low levels of education and unemployment.